[2025] FWC 2987

 What happened

-Ranya Aljobouri, the Applicant, sought an unfair dismissal remedy from the Fair Work Commission (FWC) after being dismissed from Cosmetique Cosmetic Clinics (Services) Pty Ltd, the Respondent.
-The Respondent objected, arguing Ms Aljobouri’s annual earnings exceeded the high-income threshold of $175,000.
-Ms Aljobouri held two roles: General Manager (salary below $175,000) and under a ‘Contractor Agreement’ (CA) providing services for invoice.
-The CA potentially pushed her total earnings over the threshold.
-The Applicant’s engagements began in November 2021, with the CA commencing in November 2023.
+the Applicant sought an unfair dismissal remedy from the Fair Work Commission (FWC) after being dismissed from Cosmetique Cosmetic Clinics (Services) Pty Ltd, the Respondent.
+The Respondent objected, arguing the Applicant’s annual earnings exceeded the high-income threshold of $175,000. the Applicant held two roles: General Manager (salary below $175,000) and under a ‘Contractor Agreement’ (CA) providing services for invoice.
+The CA potentially pushed her total earnings over the threshold. the Applicant’s engagements began in November 2021, with the CA commencing in November 2023.

 What was decided